skiptools/skip-ui/README.md

 |wrench|Icons.Outlined.Settings|
 |wrench.fill|Icons.Filled.Settings|

-In Android-only code, you can also supply any `Icons` image name as the `systemName`.
+In Android-only code, you can also supply any `androidx.compose.material.icons.Icons` image name as the `systemName`.
 For example:

 ```swift
 #if SKIP